VectorLearning/monthly-opp-reviewer-app/README_OPPORTUNITIES.md

 The script will:
 1. Connect to your Salesforce instance
-2. Query for the 20 most recently closed opportunities
+2. Query for closed won opportunities that have file attachments
 3. Display detailed information including:
    - Opportunity name and ID
    - Account name
-   - Stage (Closed Won, Closed Lost, etc.)
+   - Stage (Closed Won)
    - Amount
    - Close date
    - Type and lead source
    - Owner information
    - Description (truncated if long)
+   - Attached files with metadata
-4. Show summary statistics (total count, total amount, won/lost breakdown)
+4. Show summary statistics (total count, total amount, file count breakdown)
-5. Optionally let you search for specific opportunities by name
+5. Allow you to select an opportunity and extract text from its PDF attachments
+6. **NEW**: Optionally use AWS Bedrock AI to extract:
+   - Effective Date of the contract
+   - Total Amount from the contract
+   - Confidence scores for each extraction

 ## What the Script Shows

-For each closed opportunity, you'll see:
+For each closed opportunity with files, you'll see:
 - Basic information (name, account, stage)
 - Financial details (amount)
 - Timeline (close date, created date, last modified)
 - Source information (type, lead source)
 - Owner details (name and email)
 - Description (if available)
+- Attached files with:
+  - File name and type
+  - File size
+  - Creation date

+When extracting PDF content with AI, you'll see:
+- Effective Date (if found in the contract)
+- Total Amount (if found in the contract)
+- Confidence scores for each extraction
+- Notes about where the information was found

 ## Customization